UPES B.Tech Admissions 2026

 |

 JEE Advanced is the exam that candidates need to qualify for admission to IITs.
-Students are required to study with determination and dedication in the best possible way they can to obtain the score required for admission in IITs.
+Students are required to study with determination and dedication in the best possible way they can to obtain the score required for admission to IITs.
 Candidates aspiring for JEE Advanced can go through the preparation tips given below.

 Frequently Asked Questions (FAQs)